Tuition and Fees

 Through Your Tuition Solutions, we are now able to offer a Tuition Loan Program.
 For information about this program, please e-mail Sharon Bolden at firstname.lastname@example.org.

 We understand that as families look for a school that is the best fit for them, they may discover that financing their child’s education is a challenge.
-Fenwick offers financial aid to families within a wide range of income levels, and the school makes every effort to provide each admitted student with the resources she/he needs to attend the school.
+Fenwick offers tuition assistance to families within a wide range of income levels, and the school makes every effort to provide each admitted student with the resources she/he needs to attend the school.
 We believe that students learn best when their peers are from a variety of economic, cultural and geographic backgrounds.
 Our philosophy is guided by Fenwick’s Mission Statement.
-On average, Fenwick provides over $2 million in need-based financial aid awards.
+On average, Fenwick provides over $2.0 million in need-based tuition assistance awards.
+Our families also received over $350,000 from SGO Scholarships for the 2020-2021 school year.

 Fenwick uses FACTS Grant & Aid Assessment, an independent, outside provider to collect and analyze family financial data.
 In computing the amount of the award, Fenwick considers factors such as family size, income, expenses, assets, liabilities, and priorities for spending.
 Fenwick’s process for assessing need adheres to nationally accepted standards of best practice.
 All information submitted to FACTS and Fenwick High School is kept confidential.
 The primary responsibility for financing a private school education rests with the student’s family.
-The Financial Aid Committee reserves the right to impute an annual income of $25,000 for a non-working parent who does not have a child less than 5 years old at home.
-Exceptions will be made if the parent is unemployed and seeking employment, critically ill or disabled, or caring for a critically ill disabled child, parent or grandparent.
+The Financial Assistance Committee reserves the right to impute an annual income of $25,000 for a non-working parent who does not have a child less than five years of age at home.
+Exceptions will be made if the parent is unemployed and seeking employment, critically ill or disabled, or caring for a critically ill disabled child, parent, or grandparent.

-We expect financial information from both parents in cases of divorced or separated parents, and parents who never married, regardless of their legal relationship and regardless of financial obligations as decided by the courts.
+We expect financial information from both parents in cases of divorced or separated parents, and parents who never married, regardless of their legal relationship, and regardless of financial obligations as decided by the courts.
+We will not be bound by the assertion that one parent has a disclaimed responsibility for education expenses.
 If either parent is remarried, we also expect financial information from their spouse.
 In determining total household income, we will keep in mind the financial obligations of a step- parent to any of his/her children from a previous relationship.

-Financial aid grants are made for one year and, therefore, you must reapply each year.
-To start the process please click here.
+Tuition Assistance grants are made for one year and, therefore, you must reapply each year.
+To start the process please visit Apply for Tuition Assistance.

-After completing the online application, you are required to submit your 2016 Federal and State tax returns along with all schedules and W2s.
-If you have not yet filed your 2016 tax returns, we will accept your 2015 return along with your 2015 and 2016 W2s.
-Fenwick reserves the right to ask for your 2016 tax return at a later date if it is not filed at the time of your FACTS application.
+After completing the online application, you are required to submit your 2019 Federal and State tax returns along with all supporting schedules and 2020 W-2s.
+Fenwick reserves the right to ask for your 2020 tax return at a later date.
 All information should be scanned and uploaded in pdf format to the FACTS site.
 Documentation can also be faxed to 866-315-9264 or mailed to the address below.
 Please be sure to include the applicant ID on all faxed or mailed correspondence.

 FACTS Grant & Aid Assessment